project-origin/registry/README.md

 4. Open the Command Palette (Ctrl+Shift+P) and select the Remote-Containers: Reopen in Container command.
 5. Check the ports terminal to see which ports are available

+## Why Project-Origin?

+The GCs purpose is to prove the origin and potential conversions of energy, thus supporting the green transition and power-to-X (PtX).

+If one searches for greenwashing, there is no shortages of articles on the internet showing a growing scepticism with [the current system](https://en.energinet.dk/Energy-data/Guarantees-of-origin-el-gas-hydrogen/) for proving the origin of electricity.

 ## What Is Project-Origin?

 Project-Origin is an Open Source project that is focused on creating verifiable and unique objects for the [Energy Track and Trace](https://energytrackandtrace.com/), Granular Certification Scheme.
 There are two main features of Project-Origin: